 Rice and Corn Stock Inventory

-- Compared with last year, rice stocks in the households and in commercial warehouses increased by 2.01 percent and 12.40 percent, respectively.
-On the other hand, stocks in NFA depositories decreased by 31.25 percent (Table 1).
+- Year-on-year, rice stocks in the households increased by 13.98 percent.
+However, stocks in commercial warehouses and in NFA depositories decreased by 27.21 percent and 53.28 percent, respectively (Table 1).

-- This month’s rice stocks in all sectors grew compared with their levels last month.
-Stocks in the households increased by 0.04 percent, in commercial warehouses by 1.66 percent, and in NFA depositories by 3.33 percent (Table 1).
+- This month’s rice stocks in all sectors dropped compared with their levels the previous month.
+Stocks in the households decreased by 9.81 percent, in commercial warehouses by 27.65 percent, and in NFA depositories by 15.01 percent (Table 1).

 Monthly rice and corn stocks inventory are generated from three sectors, namely: household, commercial, and National Food Authority (NFA).
 The household stocks are taken from the Palay and Corn Stocks Survey (PCSS1) of the PSA, which covers farming and non-farming households nationwide.
 The commercial stocks are sourced from registered grains businessmen through the Commercial Stocks Survey (CSS), conducted by the NFA, the results of which are submitted to PSA.
 NFA stocks are monitored from their warehouses/depositories.